Elaine O'Neal (politician): Programs and policies

-On April 18th, 2022, 3 months after O'Neal was elected as mayor, she released her first State of the City address.
+On April 18, 2022, 3 months after O'Neal was elected as mayor, she released her first State of the City address.
 She said that her three biggest concerns for Durham were reducing crime, developing small businesses, and enhancing transportation.
-Gun violence is a major issue in Durham and was one of the first major issues O’Neal discussed.
+Gun violence is a major issue in Durham and was one of the first major issues O'Neal discussed.
 She stated: "Our city is in crisis, and gun violence has taken the lives of far too many of our relatives and our young Black men."
 In her plan, she also addressed wanting to establish equity in certain areas due to past urban renewal policies that have caused those areas to suffer.
 O'Neal said that the city is investing resources back into those areas in order to increase economic prosperity and allocating city funds to low-cost loans for local business to increase economic prosperity.

 To tackle crime in the city she is working with current and past city leaders to create a program that will work with Durham's youth and young adults.
 The program would offer mentoring, therapy, and after-school programs.
-One of the aims of this program would be to expunge the records of previous offenders using a program called “the new sustainable justice movement program” under the Hayti Reborn organization.
+One of the aims of this program would be to expunge the records of previous offenders using a program under the Hayti Reborn organization.
 The hope of this program is to engage those closest to the pain to help turn the city around.
 O’Neal faced scrutiny because of the interactions she had with former gang members.
 She explained the desire to get their perspective on how to reduce gun violence within the city and have them be a part of the solution.
 In an effort to address the scrutiny, O'Neal stated: "it pains me to think that we should not talk or interact with these young men, to get their perspective on Durham and have them be a part of the solution."
-Eight former gang members were introduced to the public by O’Neal.
-One of the men introduced was Dennis Garrett, who orchestrated a ceasefire among gang members to help reduce gun violence.